FaisaljanBaloch/intro-to-data-science/README.md

-# intro-to-data-science
+# Introduction to Data Science (course)

-The repository holds the exercises practices by me.
+The repository holds the exercises and tasks done by me.